According to the principle of the expediency of prosecutions, it is up to the prosecution to take a decision following:

 The public prosecutor decides that the defendant will be tried shortly before the court.

-The CI is only possible according to article 395 of the Code of Criminal Procedure for offenses punishable by imprisonment for 6 months in the case of flagrant offenses and 2 years in prison in the case of preliminary investigation (investigation police commissioned by the public prosecutor).
+La immediate appearance is only possible according to article 395 of the code of criminal procedure for offenses punishable by a prison sentence of 6 months in prison in the event of flagrante delicto and 2 years in prison in the event of preliminary (police investigation ordered by the public prosecutor).